openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   > **Note:**
   >
-  > In multi-instance mode, the RouterMode.Standard parameter can be omitted.
+  > In multi-instance mode, the `RouterMode.Standard` parameter can be omitted.

 - **Scenario 3**: There is a settings page (Setting) and a theme-switching page (Theme).
-You want to navigate from the settings page to the theme-switching page by clicking on a theme option.
-Only one theme-switching page should exist in the page stack at any time, and returning should take you directly back to the settings page.
-In this scenario, use the pushUrl method with the Single instance mode.
+You want to navigate from the settings page to the theme-switching page when the theme option is clicked.
+Ensure only one theme-switching page exists in the stack, and return directly to the settings page.
+In this scenario, use the `pushUrl` method with the Single instance mode.

   ```cangjie
   import kit.ArkUI.Router